 1. Hepper Hemp Breakaway Cat Collar – Best Overall

 Cats that hate collars may grow to love our best overall choice.
 The Hepper Breakaway Cat Collar is a comfortable, attractive collar that gets softer and comfier with time.
-The material it’s made from natural hemp, which is durable but also lightweight and soft.
+The material is made from natural hemp, which is durable but also lightweight and soft.
 This is one collar that won’t cause your cat discomfort or skin irritation.
 One of the best qualities of natural hemp is that, as it ages, it gets even softer.
 In other words, the longer your cat wears it, the more comfortable the Hepper cat collar will be on its fur.

 One notable feature is the collar’s quick release (i.e., breakaway) clasp, which could save your cat’s life if it gets caught on a branch, snagged on a fence, or entangled in another obstacle.
 Breakaway clasps are a must for outdoor cats but could also be a lifesaver for a curious indoor cat, depending on your home’s interior.
 The only drawback is that if it breaks away outside, your cat’s excellent Hepper collar might be lost forever.